kolyfotis/jetbrains-hibernate/postman-tests/readme.md

 ## Prerequisites

 It's not required, but you can install a tool called Newman to run the tests using Command Line.
-Otherwise, you can import the Collection and Environment Variables in Postman and run them in it.
+Otherwise, you can import the Collection and Environment Variables in **Postman** and run them directly there.

 ### Installing Newman